 Did Alabama implement the ACA’s Medicaid expansion?

-When can you purchase ACA insurance in Alabama?
+When can you purchase Obamacare insurance in Alabama?

 If you are outside the enrollment period, a qualifying event is required to change coverage or enroll.
 The enrollment period runs from November 1st to January 15th yearly.

-There are a few different carriers that offer different types of plans for Alabama health insurance.
+A few different carriers offer different types of plans for Alabama health insurance.
 Below are some great options to choose from.

-- Bright Health (plans available in the Birmingham area)
+- Bright Health (available plans in the Birmingham area)

-- Blue Cross Blue Shield of Alabama (plans available statewide)
+- Blue Cross Blue Shield of Alabama (available plans statewide)

 Your health insurance rates vary depending on the level of coverage you choose.
 The more coverage you have, the higher your premium.
 Below are the cheapest individual health plans in Alabama by tier.